GLOBAL MARKETS- Growth worries send shares lower, euro firmer

 NEW YORK, March 5 (Reuters) - World stock prices slipped on Monday after economic data raised expectations of a recession in Europe and China signaled slower growth ahead.

-The euro firmed from near two-week lows despite nervousness over whether Greece will complete a bond swap with private creditors by Thursday as part of a deal to secure a 130 billion euro ($172 billion) bailout and avoid a messy default.
+The euro firmed from near two-week lows despite nervousness over whether Greece will complete a bond swap with private creditors by Thursday as part of a deal to secure a 130 billion euro ($172 billion) bailout and avoid a messy debt default.
+But oil prices slipped from early highs on the Chinese outlook.

-Oil prices were pulled in both directions, initially falling on concerns that slower Chinese growth would cut demand.
-Prices later bounced back on supply risks and tensions over Iran’s nuclear program.

-Wall Street stocks fell, following declines in European and Asian stock markets, while a measure of equities’ performance in emerging markets fell more than 1.0 percent.
+Wall Street stocks fell, following declines in European and Asian stock markets, as investors shrugged off U.S. data showing the massive services sector expanded in February at its fastest pace in a year.
+A measure of equities’ performance in emerging markets fell more than 1.0 percent.

 “We are clearly looking at lower growth in Europe and China (and) as predicted, problems in Greece again,” said Steve Larkins, head of sales and trading at Seymour Pierce.
 “The fundies (fund managers) are more than happy to sit on their hands rather than expose themselves further.”